 Attention Mission President: President David E. Poulsen

-I am a member of the Church.
+I am a member of the Church of Jesus Christ of Latter-day Saints.
 I have been since I was 12 years old.
 I am now 63.

 Today I was in SLC, UT at my brother Brad’s studio.
 At 11 AM, I walked to the south visitor’s center on Temple Square.
 Two sisters greeted me.
 One was from Finland and the other from South Korea.
 The Finnish missionary spoke English quite well.
 She talked with me about where I was from and why I was in Salt Lake City.
 Then she said, “You have come here today with a purpose and you will find your answer here.”